AI-HELP/sdk-web-example/more_reference_EN.md

 ## 	No need to call elvah5.show()

-**Customer is obligated to use the AIHelp service in accordance with the normal access mode and invocation mode described in the AIHelp access documentation.
-If customer influences the billing of AIHelp through technical means, AIHelp has the right to terminate the service unilaterally and immediately notify the customer.
-The customer is responsible.**
+**Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.**

 >import below js file to your mobile web page